Siebengebirge

 Major Trails And Attractions

-The Drachenfels summit provides iconic Rhine panoramas accessible via rack railway or footpath.
-The castle ruin at the summit and Drachenburg Castle below create romantic architectural interest.
-The Oelberg at 461 meters offers wider views as the park's highest point.
-Over 40 volcanic peaks provide varied summit walks with geological interest.
+The Drachenfels summit provides iconic Rhine panoramas accessible via the Drachenfelsbahn rack railway (opened 1883, Germany's oldest rack railway) or footpath.
+[1] The castle ruin at the summit and Drachenburg Castle below create romantic architectural interest.
+The Großer Ölberg at 460 meters is the park's highest point and offers wide panoramic views.
+[2] More than 40 volcanic peaks provide varied summit walks with geological interest.
 Wine growing on warm volcanic slopes offers tasting opportunities.
 The Rhine riverside path connects the volcanic hills with the river landscape.
-The natural history museum in Königswinter explains volcanic formation.

 Visitor Facilities And Travel